 Not all suppliers answer in the same way.
 Some will answer a simple “yes” to everything in the hope and expectation of getting to the next stage.
 Others will be more open with their answers.
 Take the time to review the answers with each supplier – some may be underselling system capability and functionality to ensure expectation is set correctly and there are no nasty surprises during implementation.

 After RFI and RFP stages, demonstrations, proof of concepts, and commercial discussions, you will rightly pick the supplier you deem best fits your requirements.
 Typically this will be based on functionality, overall cost of ownership, likely ROI and partnership approach (after all this should be a long term partnership) but it is important that you always pick a company where you have met the people you will be working with.
-The human element in all implementations should never be overlooked, and this is particularly true of the insurance industry where claims and policy processes are complex affairs that normally involve multiple handlers.
+The human element in all implementations should never be overlooked, and this is particularly true of the insurance industry where claims and policy processes are complex

 For more information, please contact the ICE team here – let’s talk.